Links on Android Authority may earn us a commission. Learn more.

-Besides the above selection, you can go for soothing options like white noise or have Alexa tell you a bedtime story.
-Just make sure you have your Amazon Echo set a sleep timer so it doesn’t play all night long.
+Alternately, you can ask for things like white noise or a bedtime story.
+You may need to set a sleep timer so noise doesn’t play all night long.

-See also: 10 best sleep tracker apps for Android
+See also: The best sleep tracker apps for Android

 Tune your guitar with your Amazon Echo

-If you’ve picked up a new instrument or you just haven’t shown your guitar enough love, this Amazon Echo hack is for you.
-You can simply say “Alexa, tune my guitar” and she will guide you through each of the six notes.
+If you’ve picked up a new guitar or you just haven’t shown your old one enough love, this Amazon Echo hack is for you.
+Say “Alexa, tune my guitar” and she’ll guide you through each of the six notes.

-Don’t worry if you can’t quite keep up, Alexa will play each note four times for you.
-If that’s still too fast, you can always ask her to tune it again for four more notes.
+Don’t worry if you can’t quite keep up, since Alexa will play each note four times.
+If that’s still too fast, you can always ask her to tune a note again.

-See also: 10 best guitar tuner apps for Android
+See also: The best guitar tuner apps for Android

 Build custom routines

-See also: 10 best skills and apps for Alexa
+See also: The best skills and apps for Alexa